Deardorff's Glossary of International Economics

 International political economy A field of study within social science, especially political science, that addresses the interrelationships between international economics and political forces and institutions.

-International reserves The assets denominated in foreign currency, plus gold, held by a central bank, sometimes for the purpose of intervening in the exchange market to influence or peg the exchange rate.
-Usually includes foreign currencies themselves (especially US dollars), other assets denominated in foreign currencies, gold, and a small amount of SDRs.
+International reserves Foreign-currency assets and gold, held by a central bank, used for intervening in the exchange market to influence or peg the exchange rate.
+Usually includes foreign currencies (especially US dollars), other assets denominated in foreign currencies, gold, and a small amount of SDRs.

 International Rubber Study Group An intergovernmental organization, founded in 1944, that provides a forum for the discussion of matters affecting the supply and demand for both synthetic and natural rubber.
 See international commodity agreement.